graciellehigino/ms_range_interactions/manuscript.md

 predators may be feeding on different species than the ones in our dataset outside the Serengeti ecosystem).
 This rationale can be illustrated with three types of mismatches identified in our results.

-First, _Panthera leo_ was one of the species with no difference between ranges before and after our analysis, but 40.7% of the GBIF occurrences for this species fell outside its IUCN range (@fig:gbif).
+First, _Panthera leo_ was one of the species with no difference between ranges before and after our analysis, but 50.7% of its IUCN range map is not covered by the GBIF occurrences for this species, and 26.4% of the GBIF point data does not overlap with its IUCN range map (@fig:gbif).
 In this particular case, the IUCN maps seem to agree with species interaction data.
-However, the disagreement between the IUCN and the GBIF databases is concerning and suggests that the IUCN maps might underestimate the lion's distribution.
-Notwithstanding, as historical datasets are common on GBIF, some of the records might correspond to locally extinct populations.
-In our case, most of the data were from the last 20 years, but _Nanger granti_, a herbivore linked to 6 predators, had most of its records dated from the 1970's.
-Although this species is connected to many predators, its impact is very low, as its original IUCN range corresponds to only 2% of all occupied pixels.
+However, the disagreement between the IUCN and the GBIF databases is concerning and suggests that the IUCN maps might overestimate the lion's distribution.

 On the other hand, _Leptailurus serval_ and _Canis mesomelas_ are two of the
-three species that have the higher proportion of mismatched range due to the lack of paths to a herbivore, but are also some of the species with the higher proportion of GBIF occurrences inside IUCN range maps (@fig:gbif).
-This indicates that the information we are missing for these two species is related to either an additional interaction or to the presence of interacting species.
+three species that have the higher proportion of mismatched range due to the lack of paths to a herbivore, but are also some of the species with the higher proportion of GBIF occurrences inside their original IUCN range maps (@fig:gbif).
+This indicates that the information we are missing for these two species is related to either an additional interaction or to the presence of external interacting species.
 To illustrate that, we mapped the GBIF data for the prey of _Leptailurus serval_, with a mobility buffer around each point ([@fig:serval]).
-When considering GBIF data, approximately 42% of the prey's occurrences are within the portion of the predator's range that was divergent from its original IUCN data.
-With the buffer area, this corresponds to 15% of the mismatched area.
-By adding GBIF information for the prey, we could therefore reduce the discrepancy of the range (or information) for the predator by 15% since its distribution is conditional on the occurrence of its preys.
+When considering GBIF data, approximately 36% of the prey's occurrences are within the portion of the predator's range that was divergent from its original IUCN data.
+With the buffer area, this corresponds to 5.57% of the mismatched area.
+By adding GBIF information for the prey, we could therefore reduce the discrepancy of the range (or information) for the predator by 5.57% since its distribution is conditional on the occurrence of its preys.
 In other words, the range mismatch was exagerated because we were missing information on the presence of an interacting species (i.e., this also indicates that there is a mismatch - or complementarity - between the IUCN and GBIF data for their prey).